Aetopia/ZetaConfig/README.md

 # Installation
 1. Download the latest release.
 2. Run `ZetaConfig.exe`.
-3. You will be prompted to install the following for ZetaConfig to work.
+3. You will be prompted to install the Special K & Resolution Enforcer in order for ZetaConfig to work.
+4. ZetaConfig will prompt you to add the Resolution Enforcer task to Task Schduler.
+    This will allow for Resolution Enforcer to run when you startup Windows.
+    Adminstrator privileges are required for this step.
+5. Once the ZetaConfig UI pops up, you are good to go!

+# Uninstallation
+1. Navigate to Halo Infinite's installation directory on your system.
+    Example:
+    ```
+    C:\Program Files (x86)\Steam\steamapps\common\Halo Infinite
+    ```
+2. Delete `dxgi.dll` and `dxgi.ini`.
+(This removes Special K.)

+3. Run the following command in Command Prompt or PowerShell:
+    ```
+    taskkill /f /im ResEnforce.exe
+    ```

+3. Go to your documents folder and delete the `My Mods` folder.
+(This removes Resolution Enforcer.)